hhvu0102/unix_basic/README.md

     ```
     cd /
     pwd
+    ls #check what is in the root directory
     ```
 - A path is either relative or absolute:
     - An absolute path = the root element and the complete directory list.
 For example, `/home/hhvu/unix_basic` is an absolute path.